 Accessing or Rectifying Your Data

 You have the right to access any personal data we store about you.
-You can also request we correct any personal information that you that you think may be incorrect or incomplete.
+You can also request we correct any personal information that you think may be incorrect or incomplete.
 If you wish to do so, please contact us.

 Getting Data Stored About You Removed